ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 Taking on responsibility voluntarily/facing the heaviest fear you can face is how you'll have your life sorted.

-Paragons: Peter Parker (Andrew Garfield)
+Paragons: Peter Parker (Andrew Garfield), Jordan Peterson

 ## Nirwana/Peace